ggustafsson/Event-Log-System/README.md

 2. Logging of those events to a centralised server.
 3. Create simple statistical overview of logs.

+The best way to understand all of this is to read the file **Project Report.pdf**.
+Note that while writing this version 1.0.2 was the current version.

 Components
 ----------
 - **EventLogger** (runs on Raspberry Pi): Logs events and notifies the server